dpsitcouncil/dips-bytes/_posts/2024-08-05-debating-the-pros-and-cons-of-cloud-gaming-what-is-it-and-can-it-change-the-world-of-tech.md

 author: Likithaa
 date: 2024-08-05T19:25:00.000Z
 ---
 Over the past couple of years, the gaming industry has grown significantly.
 The last few years might have had significant effects.
-However, the technological advancements in video game files certainly affect the industry.
+However, the technological advancements in video games certainly affect the industry.
 One such advancement is the implementation of cloud gaming services.

 **WHAT IS CLOUD GAMING?**